Klaus F. Steiner's scientific ventures

 Welcome to the homepage for my scientific interests and contributions!

-My inordinate fondness for biology has remained, even though my approach is playful rather than scientific.
+My "inordinate" fondness for science has remained, even though my approach is playful rather than scientific.
 I keep insects, build formicariums, microscope, watch and photograph what crawls and flies.
 However, my most intense and serious approach to biology is of theoretical nature and with the help of my favorite tool to gain knowledge, the computer.
 I have created numerous computer models, mainly from evolutionary biology, and experimented with them.
 Now I came across a few things that seem remarkable to me and that I would like to report on.
 This page is the guide for that.

-Altruism pays off in group-structured populations
+Altruism pays off in group-structured populations through probable reciprocity

 2021